UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-In these cases the string contained partName will be appended to the :code:`title`.
+In these cases the string contained in :code:`partName` will be appended to the :code:`title`.
 A ',' character will be used as glue when concatenating the strings.

 `Example record from sanborn:1194 <https://digital.lib.utk.edu/collections/islandora/object/sanborn:1194/datastream/MODS/>`_